Pellet grills are great for smoking, but how do you get a good sear on a steak with a pellet grill?

-This will ensure that the steaks are cooked at the best possible temperature resulting in a quality maillard reaction, and give you that sizzling crispy exterior you are looking for rather than a soft, pot roast like texture.
+This will ensure that the steaks are cooked at the best possible temperature resulting in a quality Maillard reaction, and give you that sizzling crispy exterior you are looking for rather than a soft, pot roast like texture.

 We hope this article helped you to discover what temperature you cook steak on a pellet grill.

-Other Pellet Grill and Smoker Recipes
+Other Pellet Grill Steak Recipes

 - 1 Pellet Grill